aws-samples/role-vending-machine/README.md

 ![RVM bootstrapping process](assets/boostrap.png)

-1. Make sure you have local credentials set up to access RVM account.
+1. Make sure you have local credentials set up to access the RVM account.
 2. From terminal, navigate to `scripts/bootstrap` folder
    1. In the context of your RVM account, run `terraform init` to initiate Terraform.
    2. Run `terraform apply`, review the changes and approve to deploy RVM resources to RVM account.
 This will deploy IAM Main Role, and optionally Terraform backend resources.